seL4/camkes-tool/docs/index.md

   producing visual representations of a system and the "seL4" option is for producing binaries.
 All other platforms are verification frameworks.

-**--post-render-edit**

-> This option is only relevant to the runner and is used for debugging.
-When enabled, it drops you into an editor following the rendering of each template.
-The purpose of this is to allow you to manually tweak the output of a template on the fly during compilation.

 **-r**, **--resolve-imports**
 **-d**, **--dont-resolve-imports**